-The cancer and blood disorders team at Children’s Hospitals and Clinics of Minnesota has the training, knowledge and technology to treat a wide range of conditions.
-Nearly 900 children are admitted annually as inpatients to the Jim and Colleen Ryan Pediatric Cancer and Blood Disorders Center at Children’s – Minneapolis, making us the largest program in the Upper Midwest.
+The cancer and blood disorders team at Children’s Minnesota has the training, knowledge and technology to treat a wide range of conditions.
+Nearly 900 children are admitted annually as inpatients to the Jim and Colleen Ryan Pediatric Cancer and Blood Disorders Center at Children’s Minnesota in Minneapolis, making us the largest program in the upper midwest.
 And while we’re known as a leader and innovator in the field of pediatric cancer and blood disorder treatment, we never forget that each patient is someone’s child.
 Compassion always factors into our approach.
 We are on the journey with you, because we believe that better journeys lead to better outcomes.

 Our vast experience isn’t the only thing that helps us to stand apart, though.
 Here’s more on what makes us special:

 - Advancing the understanding of rare tumors.
-Children’s is a leader in clinical research for rare diseases and home of the International Pleuropulmonary Blastoma Registry and the International Ovarian and Testicular Stromal Tumor Registry.
+Children’s Minnesota is a leader in clinical research for rare diseases and home of the International Pleuropulmonary Blastoma Registry and the International Ovarian and Testicular Stromal Tumor Registry.

 - Emphasis on preserving fertility.
 Preserving fertility in teens and young adults receiving chemotherapy, radiation or surgery is an important part of their quality of life and hope for the future.

-Head and neck cancers program — Cancers of the throat, mouth, salivary glands, sinuses, thyroid gland, tongue and tonsil
+- Head and neck cancers program Cancers of the throat, mouth, salivary glands, sinuses, thyroid gland, tongue and tonsil

-Integrative cancer care – Our team understands kids and cares for more than their physical well-being – we care for body, mind, and spirit.
-We combine the best of complementary and conventional medical therapies to develop solutions to any side effects from medical treatments, and emotional challenges such as depression and anxiety to help kids heal..
+- Integrative cancer care – Our team understands kids and cares for more than their physical well-being – we care for body, mind, and spirit.
+We combine the best of complementary and conventional medical therapies to develop solutions to any side effects from medical treatments, and emotional challenges such as depression and anxiety to help kids heal.

-Children’s houses the largest pediatric blood disorders program in Minnesota, and we treat more than 60 percent of Minnesota children and teens with blood disorders.
+Children’s Minnesota houses the largest pediatric blood disorders program in Minnesota, and we treat more than 60 percent of children and teens with blood disorders.
 That puts us in a unique position to deliver the latest treatments your child needs and provide information and support to your entire family.